rgeraldporter/inquiry-monad/README.md

 Runs function `f` against the `Fail` list -- but only if there are items in that list.
 Otherwise returns the `Inquiry`.

-i.e., "Run the function when something fails."
+i.e., "Run the function if something fails."

 Functionally equivalent to `.conclude(f, x => x)`.